 Flowers Visited: Both sexes visit flowers of Echium.

 Personal Records: I have recorded this species southwest of Rivas-Vaciamadrid, a suburb in southeastern Madrid.
-Here both sexes were observed in samdu, steppic grassland visiting flowers of Echium.
+Here both sexes were observed in steppic grassland visiting flowers of Echium.